bgopi23/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view list
+1. User requests to view list.
-1. FitBook shows a list of clients
+1. FitBook shows a list of clients.
-1. User requests to delete a specific client in the list
+1. User requests to delete a specific client in the list.
-1. FitBook deletes the client from the list
+1. FitBook deletes the client from the list.
-1. Use case ends
+1. Use case ends.

 **Extensions**

 * 2a.
 The list is empty.

-  Use case ends.
+    * Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
 FitBook shows an error message.

-      Use case resumes at step 2
+    * Use case resumes at step 2.

 <hr>